Laura Ford, MA, LPCC

 When people learn to trust their own intuition, identify their needs and define their boundaries, they are better able to advocate for what they want in life.
 I am passionate about helping clients through depression, grief and loss, trauma, substance use, anxiety and relationship issues.
 If you are struggling with any of the difficult feelings of being human, I want to help!

-I am working towards my Master's Degree in Counseling & Psychological Services from Saint Mary's University of Minnesota, and am working under the licensed supervision of Laura Ford.
+I hold a Master's Degree in Counseling & Psychological Services from Saint Mary's University of Minnesota, and am working towards licensure under the licensed supervision of Laura Ford.

 Psychotherapist